themarathoncontinues/viral_tees/README.md

 12) `PostShopify`

-From the data generated in `GenerateData` and the image shirt produced in `ImageOverlay` post a product to Shopify
+From the data generated in `GenerateData` and the shirt produced in `ImageOverlay` post a product to Shopify

 13) `OutputTwitterTasks`